 top of page

 First, I argue that prominent accounts of self-knowledge don’t have the resources to explain both uncertainty about the mind and its resolution.
-I suggest that we can come to know our minds by observing and interpreting ourselves using socially available frames.
-However, I am also critical of a wave of empirically informed philosophy of mind suggesting that self-knowledge isn’t possible at all.
-In the future, I want to apply this to the topic of masculinity and explore whether norms of masculinity make it harder for men to acquire self-knowledge (see ‘emotional illiteracy’).
+I suggest that we can come to know our minds by interpreting ourselves using socially available frames.
+In the future, I want to apply this to the topic of masculinity and explore whether norms of masculinity make it harder for men to acquire self-knowledge (‘emotional illiteracy’).

 One field where this norm comes to fruition is in the study of obsessive-compulsive disorder (OCD).
-Many people think that OCD is irrational, but when you look at it properly, it turns out to be quite hard to say what exactly is irrational about OCD.
-In some of my published work, I propose that the irrationality of OCD, if there is any at all, is to be found in the inquiry-behaviour caused by it.
+Many people think that OCD is irrational, but it turns out to be quite hard to explain what makes it so.
+I propose that the irrationality of OCD, if there is any at all, is to be found in the inquiries caused by it.

 Chistes.jpeg